 Sustainability in the Meadowlands

-The NJMC promotes the use of sustainable building practices by example and by offering incentives to companies and developers whose projects meet Leadership in Energy and Environmental Design (LEED) standards.
+The NJSEA promotes the use of sustainable building practices by example and by offering incentives to companies and developers whose projects meet Leadership in Energy and Environmental Design (LEED) standards.

 Developed by the U.S. Green Building Council, LEED is one of a number of sustainable development guidelines that provide building owners and operators a concise framework for identifying and implementing practical and measurable Green Building design, construction, operations, and maintenance solutions.